-Who Can Vote?
+Who May Vote?

-Only stockholders who owned our common stock at the close of business on April 24, 2020 are entitled to vote at the annual meeting.
-On this record date, there were 52,320,635 shares of our common stock outstanding and entitled to vote.
+Only stockholders of record at the close of business on April 27, 2021 will be entitled to vote at the annual meeting.
+On this record date, there were 63,303,219 shares of our common stock outstanding and entitled to vote.
 Our common stock is our only class of voting stock.